Women in science

 Why Athena SWAN is important to NDS

 Athena SWAN is a positive initiative for the benefit of all staff and the department is committed to making meaningful changes.
-By 2015, Athena SWAN accreditation at Silver award level will be necessary when making funding applications to the NIHR and BRC, and it is expected other funding bodies will follow suit.
+Athena SWAN accreditation at Silver award level is necessary when making funding applications to the NIHR and BRC, and it is expected other funding bodies will follow suit.